Skip to main content

 Troubleshooting: The extension does not load all data or is not working

-In exceptional cases, our Chrome extension may need to be reinstalled.
-Please follow these steps:
+In exceptional cases, the Kameleoon Chrome extension requires reinstallation.
+Follow these steps:

-- Log in to Kameleoon and go to your My Sites page.
-The installation will be completed.
+7. Log in to Kameleoon and go to the My Sites page.
+This completes the installation.

 The extension should load properly, and you will see the information displayed.